 Long Beach Public Library

-The City of Long Beach was transitioning to a ne Content Management System.
-As part of that transition, the individual city departments were provided a budget to redesign their websites.
-I lead the UI/UX Design process for the LB Public Library and other departments.
+The City of Long Beach was transitioning to a new Content Management System.
+As part of that transition, the individual city departments were provided a budget to redesign their public websites.

 We met with the library committee overseeing the redesign of the website to discuss their hopes for the redesign and to learn about what efforts they had made toward the redesign of their site.
 As a result of our initial meetings with leadership, we determined their main concerns about the current site and how that should inform our approach to the redesign.

 - Current site had significant usability issue, including a lack of responsiveness